Back to Previous

 A home equity conversion mortgage (HECM) for purchase loan allows borrowers to purchase a new home with a reverse mortgage loan.
 That means with a HECM for purchase you can complete both the purchase and reverse mortgage transactions with a single set of closing costs.

-How Does a HECM for Purchase Work?
+How does a HECM for purchase work?

 The HECM for purchase gives borrowers access to home-buying funds, often without requiring they tap into savings.